“You have power over your mind — not outside events. Realize this, and you will find strength.”– Marcus Aurelius

 In addition, many of us know someone who has been infected, has passed or lost someone as a result of COVID-19.
 My heart goes out to you and I send healing energy to surround and comfort you.

 This is all too scary and disconcerting.
-I considered halting the planning of my life story workshop because my potential students are afraid and trying to readjust to lockdown and canceling of social plans.
+I considered halting the planning of my life story workshop because my potential students were afraid and trying to readjust to lockdown and canceling of social plans.

 But you can only consume so much Netflix, pant through so many romance novels, and complete so many jigsaw puzzles before tedium sets in.
 Besides, those activities are supposed to be a break from purposeful work, not the main pursuit.